twigkit/tempo/README.markdown

 Currently only formats numbers like 100000.25 by adding commas: 100,000.25.
 You can optionally specify the number of decimals to use.

 ##### `{{ field | default 'default value' }}`
-If the field is undefined, or null, then show the default value specified.
+If the field is `undefined`, or `null`, then show the default value specified.

 ##### `{{ field | date 'preset or pattern like HH:mm, DD-MM-YYYY'[, 'UTC'] }}`
 Creates a date object from the field value, and formats according to presets, or using a date pattern.
 Available presets are localedate, localetime, date and time.
 The following pattern elements are supported: